PalisadoesFoundation/switchmap-ng/docs/docs/frontend/app/components/ZoneDropdown.md

 #### See

- - Zone for the structure of zone data.
+ - Zone for the structure of a zone.
- - useEffect for fetching zones from the API.
+ - ZoneDropdownProps for the props used by the component.
- - useState for managing the dropdown state.
+ - useState for managing the selected zone state.
+ - useEffect for fetching zones and handling side effects.
- - useRef for handling click outside events.
+ - useRef for managing the dropdown reference to handle outside clicks.